The Complete Guide To Bantam Chicken Breeds: Is a Bantam Chicken Right for You?

-Currently, the American Poultry Association has recognized 3 varieties of Brahma bantams, namely the Light, Dark, and Buff.
+The American Poultry Association has recognized three varieties of Brahma bantam chickens, namely the Light, Dark, and Buff.

-This is one of the most well-known – if not the most well-known – chicken breeds.
+This breed is one of the most well-known – if not the most famous – heritage chicken breeds.

-The Italian Leghorn is an impressive layer that shows a superb feed-to-egg conversion ratio in comparison to that of other purebreds, and its bantam type is no exception.
+The Italian Leghorn is an impressive layer that shows a superb feed-to-egg conversion ratio compared to that of other purebreds, and its bantam type is no exception.
 Thus, you can expect from 5 to 6 white-shell eggs per week.

 When it comes to temperament, these birds are known to be lively and clever, adapting well to both free-ranging and confinement.

-The ideal climate to raise Leghorns in is one that ranges from moderate to hot, although some Leghorns may prove to be cold hardy.
+The ideal climate to raise Leghorns is moderate to hot, although some Leghorns may prove to be cold hardy.

-At the moment, the American Poultry Association has recognized 11 varieties of Single Comb Leghorn bantams and 6 varieties of Rose Comb Leghorn bantams.
+Currently, the American Poultry Association has recognized 11 varieties of Single Comb Leghorn bantams.
+There are six varieties of Rose Comb Leghorn bantams.

 The Plymouth Rock is a well-known, North American dual-purpose breed.